-I am an appointee on the Washington State Independent Living Council (WASILC).
+I was appointed to the Washington State Independent Living Council (WASILC) in May of 2017 and served as a council member and Vice Chair till Fall 2020.
 The WASILC supports the disability community by providing advocacy, leadership, education and collaboration, supporting cross-disability needs within statewide agencies, organizations, and service providers.
 Founded as part of the 1886 amendments to the Federal Rehabilitation Act and further supported by Executive Order 04-04, today WASILC is made up of an eleven person, governor-appointed council and staff.
-I serve on the WASILC Executive Committee as the Vice Chair and a member of the Membership Committee.

 Wednesday, January 17, 2018 Olympia Washington